Totalling or Totaling: correct spelling, difference and uses

 The question of “totalling” versus “totaling” boils down to where you are and who you’re writing for.
 While the two terms are interchangeable in meaning, their usage depends on whether you’re following British English or American English spelling conventions.

+By understanding the rules and maintaining consistency, you’ll ensure your writing is polished and professional.
 Next time you’re adding up expenses or tabulating results, you’ll know exactly which spelling to use!

 Leave a Comment